chaintuts/addrjack/README.md

 * development for bugfixes and new features

 ### Building
-* make build
-Build the utility
-* make clean
-Clean the build directory
+* Build using Visual Studio for C# version
+* For Python version, copy scripts to desired directory

 ### Features
 * Detect Bitcoin addresses in the Windows copy-paste buffer